-The current statement is the statement at the current execution location (the statement that will be executed next if execution continues).
-The debugger identifies these variables for you automatically, hence the window name.
+The current statement is the statement at the current execution location (the statement that will be executed next if the execution continues).
+The debugger identifies these variables for you automatically, hence the window's name.

-These expressions are reevaluated for each step, unless PHP Tools decides they might cause side efects.
+These expressions are reevaluated for each step, unless PHP Tools decides they might cause side effects.
 A side effect occurs when evaluating an expression changes the value of data in your application.
-In this case reevaluation of this expression is postponed and only happens when explicitly triggered by user.
+In this case, the reevaluation of this expression is postponed and only happens when explicitly triggered by user.

 The QuickWatch dialog box lets you examine and evaluate variables and expressions.
-Because QuickWatch is a modal dialog box, you have to close it before you can continue to debug.
+Because QuickWatch is a modal dialog box, you have to close it before you can continue debugging.

 The QuickWatch dialog can be useful if you just want to do a quick scratch calculation that involves one or more variables and you do not want to clutter the Watch window with such calculations.
-For this reason you can also use Immediate Window.
+For this reason, you can also use the Immediate Window.

 In HTML mode, an embedded browser instance will be used to render the HTML code in the string.
 In XML and JSON modes, there is syntax highlighting for the corresponding markup, and you can expand and collapse individual nodes in the tree.